-Even if you are an expert in Japanese grammar, you are going to find it hard to communicate in Japan without a rich vocabulary of Japanese words.
+Even if you are an expert in Japanese grammar, you are going to find it hard to communicate in the Land of the Rising Sun without a rich vocabulary of Japanese travel words and phrases.
 This is not helped by the fact that Japanese kanji, or logographic characters, inevitably have multiple pronunciations.

-- This list is divided into the standard categories of food, locations, transportation, etc. Categories are arranged alphabetically.
+- This list of Japanese words and phrases for travelers is divided into the standard categories of food, locations, transportation, etc. Categories are arranged alphabetically.

-- Japanese is largely pronounced as it reads in romanized form, with each syllable spoken clearly.
+- The language is largely pronounced as it reads in romanized form, with each syllable spoken clearly.
 Syllables are also always paired with a vowel and never contain clusters of three or more consonants.

 - Japanese vowels are always clearly pronounced.
 Sake is therefore not as we would say it in English but sa-ke.
 Sodenashi is so-de-na-shi.

-- Although there are exceptions, the syllables of most Japanese words receive equal emphasis.
-The word katanana is thus uniformly stressed when spoken.
+- Although there are many exceptions, the syllables of most Japanese words generally receive equal emphasis.
+The word katakana is thus uniformly stressed when spoken.

-- All textbooks spell the Japanese present affirmative verb stem as masu, although the “u” is always very softly pronounced.
+- Many textbooks and phrasebooks spell the Japanese present affirmative verb stem as masu, although the “u” is very softly pronounced.
 For example, ikimasu is not pronounced as i-ki-ma-su but i-ki-mass.
-The same applies to the formal sentence copula desu.
+The same goes for the formal sentence copula desu.

-The simplest way to request for something using Japanese words is ________ onegaishimasu.
+- The simplest way to request something in Japanese is ________ onegaishimasu.
 You could also use ________ kudasai.
 Both onegaishimasu and kudasai mean “please.”

 - ________, arimasu ka could be used to inquire whether a certain facility is available, or whether an object is on sale.
 Note that this cannot be used to inquire about humans.